kandeng/blender_python_tutorial/chapter_02/image_texture.md

 as well as the related online 3D asset resources.

 &nbsp;
-## 2. Textbooks and video tutorials
+## 2. Textbooks, video tutorials, and AI chatbots

 ### 2.1 Textbooks